RG1114/VisioLink/README.md

 ### Prerequisites

 - Python 3.7 or higher
-- A smartphone with a simple VR headset (like Google Cardboard)
+- A smartphone with a simple VR headset
 - A laptop with an HD webcam
 - Both devices connected to the same local Wi-Fi network